 C) Use ride-sharing apps Uber or Lyft.
 Just prepare for waiting and surge pricing, which isn’t that bad.
 I’ve walked somewhere downtown to grab some food and let the surge pricing settle out.
 Easy!

-There is no reason in the year of our Thor 2019 to drink and drive, so stop letting your friends risk their life and license because they can’t be bothered to wait 15 minutes and pay about as much as it costs to park your car in most cities to call a car home. /rant
+There is no reason in the year 2020 to drink and drive, so stop letting your friends risk their life and license because they can’t be bothered to wait 15 minutes and pay about as much as it costs to park your car in most cities to call a car home. /rant

 E is for Embrace the insanity: Memphis in May is a giant, month-long party, so treat it as such.
 There’s no point in getting upset about little things (weather, drunk people, waiting, road closures, whatever).
 Take a deep breath and reach a place of acceptance and tolerance for the festival’s inborn quirks and you’ll have a great time no matter what.